GittieLabs/lovebank-services/README.md

     "mobile": "+12345678901"
 }
 ```
 If the request is successful, a document will be added or updated in the **invites** collection.
-The response will contain this document's data.
+The response will be a JSON representation of this invite document.
 ##### Example Response
 ```
 {